Aerospace

 The aerospace and defense industries are constantly evolving due to a wide range of global forces, including security threats, regulatory and political environments, the economy, and advancing technologies.

-Our aerospace industry lawyers are well equipped to advise clients on the myriad legal issues in this space, which include responding and adapting to these ever-changing global forces, federal business development, budget processes and acquisition, government program funding and policy, government contract law, and litigation.
+Our Aerospace industry lawyers are well equipped to advise clients on the myriad legal issues in this space, which include responding and adapting to these ever-changing global forces, federal business development, budget processes and acquisition, government program funding and policy, government contract law, and litigation.

 Thought Leadership